Former teacher guilty of abusing pupils - The Shetland Times

 “They are telling their truth with the benefit of hindsight and growing up.
 They were abused by this man.”

-All six victims, who cannot be named, gave evidence either in person, via a pre-recorded video, or remotely in Lerwick.
+All six victims, who cannot be named, gave evidence either in person, via a pre-recorded video, or remotely from Lerwick.

 The jury of four women and eleven men found Tait guilty of all six charges by unanimous decision.